Streaming media: Music streaming platforms

-Although music streaming is no longer a freely replicable public good, streaming platforms such as Spotify, Deezer, Apple Music, SoundCloud, and Amazon Music have shifted music streaming to a club-type good.
+Although music streaming is no longer a freely replicable public good, streaming platforms such as Spotify, Deezer, Apple Music, SoundCloud, YouTube Music, and Amazon Music have shifted music streaming to a club-type good.
 While some platforms, most notably Spotify, give customers access to a freemium service that enables the use of limited features for exposure to advertisements, most companies operate under a premium subscription model.
 Under such circumstances, music streaming is financially excludable, requiring that customers pay a monthly fee for access to a music library, but non-rival, since one customer's use does not impair another's.

+An article written by the New York Times in 2021 states that "streaming saved music."
+This is because it provided monthly revenue.
+Especially Spotify offers its free platform, but you can pay for their premium to get music ad-free.
+This allows access for people to stream music anywhere from their devices not having to rely on CDs anymore.